633 W 5th Street #2890

 Overexertion Injuries From Several Causes?

 Overexertion injuries are one of the top 5 personal injuries in Los Angeles.
 These ailments remain especially dangerous because they are so common.
 Overexertion is defined as placing an excessive degree of strain or pressure on oneself.
-And overexertion injuries are not simply a "one and done" sort of toll on the body.
+And overexertion injuries are not simply a “one and done” sort of toll on the body.
 Depending on the circumstances, they can lead to a lifetime of issues.
 For example, heat exhaustion and heat stroke can cause brain injuries and other permanent ailments.
-And this applies whether or not the injuries were caused by work, sports, or another nature.
-In addition, many sufferers of this type of injury simply write it off.
+And this applies whether or not work, sports, or another nature caused the injuries.
+In addition, many sufferers of this type of injury write it off.

-They often think that a good night's sleep will get rid of it.
+They often think a good night’s sleep will eliminate it.
 Or a handful of Aleve.
 Or perhaps a couple of days with less work.
 However, most overexertion injuries are caused by sustained, repeated action.
-In short, if you keep doing what you're doing long enough, you will develop the injury again.
+In short, if you keep doing what you’re doing long enough, you will develop the injury again.
 And as you age, it usually only gets worse.
 Grape pickers are a case in point when it comes to these types of work comp claims.

 What Are Some Examples Of Overexertion Injuries?